zolomohan/freshcafe/README.md

 ## Admin

 The admin has complete control over the application and its data.
+The first admin must be created from the Database terminal.

-- The admin can create new items.
+- The admin can create, edit and delete items.

-- The admin can create new categories.
+- The admin can create, edit and delete categories.

 - The admin can view all the users in the application.